-Like any treatment you render, either in the prehospital or hospital setting, there are dangers inherent to oropharyngeal suctioning.
-Fortunately, through pre-planning and a cautious approach, these dangers can be minimized and even eliminated.
-So, let's explore several of the dangers of oropharyngeal suctioning, and how you can avoid these pitfalls.
+Like any treatment you render, whether in the prehospital or hospital setting, there are dangers inherent to oropharyngeal suctioning.
+Fortunately, with pre-planning and a cautious approach, these dangers can be minimized and even eliminated.
+Let’s explore several of the dangers of oropharyngeal suctioning, and how you can avoid these pitfalls.

 Does the Patient Need Suction?